Harsil: Transport

 Gangotri Char Dham Railway's railhead at Maneri (62 km south on NH-34) is the nearest railway station.
 Nearest airports are Dehradun Airport (220 km southwest) and Shimla Airport (375 km west).

+Harsil is located approximately 450 km from Delhi (a 12–13 hour journey), 244 km from Haridwar (7–8 hours), and 200 km from Dehradun (6–7 hours).
+Regular bus and taxi services operate along these routes.

-Harsil is on NH-34 within the Char Dham Highway network.
-The "Karcham-Harsil Road", nearly 150 km long route, was announced in 2020 which will link Karcham on NH-5 (site of Karcham Wangtoo Hydroelectric Plant) to Harsil, both in Himachal Pradesh.
-It will cut down present 450 km long distance, which take nearly 16 hours, to just nearly 150 km or 2 to 3 hours.
-Since Karcham and Harsial are 26 km and 52 km away from the Line of Actual Control (LAC) respectively, the new road will also enable the faster deployment of troop.
+Harshil is on NH-34 within the Char Dham Highway network.

+Karcham-Harshil Road, Rs 2,500-3,000 crore 150 km long route, was announced in 2020 which will link Karcham on NH-5 (site of Karcham Wangtoo Hydroelectric Plant) to Harshil, both in Himachal Pradesh.
+A road tunnel will be built under the Lamkhaga Pass on the Karcham-Harshil Road.
+Karcham-Harshil Road will cut down present 450 km long distance, which take nearly 16 hours, to just nearly 150 km or 2 to 3 hours.
+Since Karcham and Harshil are 26 km and 52 km away from the Line of Actual Control (LAC) respectively, the new road will also enable the faster deployment of troop.
 This new road, to be constructed by Border Roads Organisation (BRO) at a cost between Rs 2,500 to Rs 3,000 crore, is in addition to the 73 previously approved India-China Border Roads (ICBR).
+In 2024, BRO began constructing 40-km long Kharcham-Sangla-Chitkul section of Karcham-Harshil Road.
+Karcham-Harshil Road is part of the longer Chumar-Pooh-Kharcham-Harsil route being constructed.